littlezbq/python_geoproject/README.md

 This is a project based on Python, using Flask and Cesium to build a digital terrain feature analysis system on traditional villages.<br>
 <br>Main functions include village edge detection, reachableArea generatation, denglinPoint calculate and exposivePoint calculate etc.
-Details for technical words are explained below.
+Details of the project are explained below.<br>
+**Notice:** the front-end part is repository [geoproject-front-end](https://github.com/littlezbq/geoproject-front-end.git)

 ## Project Structure
 * **Up_to_Domain**: *algorithm to calculate and generate reachableArea*.<br>